Cape Hatteras Lighthouse: Original lighthouse

 On July 10, 1794, after Secretary of Treasury Alexander Hamilton requested that they make a lighthouse on this location after his ship almost crashed and sank on its to way to The New World, giving it the nickname "Hamilton's light."
-Congress appropriated $44,000 "for erecting a lighthouse on the headland of Cape Hatteras and a lighted beacon on Shell Castle Island, in the harbor of Ocracoke in the State of North Carolina."
+U.S. Congress appropriated $44,000 "for erecting a lighthouse on the headland of Cape Hatteras and a lighted beacon on Shell Castle Island, in the harbor of Ocracoke in the State of North Carolina."
+Its 198-foot height makes it the tallest brick lighthouse structure in the United States and 2nd in the world.
+Since its base is almost at sea level, it is only the 15th highest light in the United States, the first 14 being built on higher ground.
 The Cape Hatteras Lighthouse was constructed in 1802.